 Most of the time when you watch video game trailers, the very first thing you might see would be its age rating.
-And yes, Rust has it, too.
+And yes, Rust has an age rating too.

-Typically, the rating of games is classified in various age groups, depending on the region.
+Typically, the rating of games is classified into various age groups, depending on the region.
 Some of the most common include PEGI, ESRB, CERO, USK, ACB and RARS.

 Can you guess which age rating Rust is classified?
 Well, considering the fact that you could see guns and weapons in the game, you might just know what would it be.